fragtrane/Payday-2-Mods/Suppressed Raven Admiral Barrel/README.md

 - Players who do not have the mod will hear a loud gunshot.
 This may be confusing for them because they will hear a loud gunshot but won't see guards being alerted.
 - Similarly, you will see a silencer icon in the loadout screen next to any player with a Raven Admiral Barrel equipped, regardless of whether or not they have the mod.
 - Unmodded players will not see a silencer icon in the loadout screen.

+In order to reduce the detection risk offset with AOLA attachments, this mod has changed the synced parts (based-on parts) for the following AOLA attachments:

+- Add-On Admiral Barrel: synced as Short Barrel.

 ## Installation [BLT]